life skills to promote self-management, independence, & mental wellness

 Pre-teens and teens are moving towards independence in many areas of daily life: self-care, productivity (home, school, work, community), sleep/rest, leisure exploration, and health management

 Increased demands can be challenging.
 While some tweens and teens are able to handle and cope with demands, (also referred to as psychosocial skills), others might struggle.
 At BrainWings, we believe that teens could benefit from support in order to be able to juggle all these increasing responsibilities.

-We believe in intervention to improve EF skills, self-regulation (including emotional regulation), and social skills; skills that are essential for participating and performing daily roles and routines, and the ability to cope with life demands.
+We believe in intervention to improve EF skills and self-regulation (including emotional regulation); skills that are essential for participating and performing daily roles and routines, and the ability to cope with life demands.

 We believe that mental wellness influences how we are able to function in all other dimensions of wellness (emotional, physical, intellectual, social, spiritual, and environmental) and in daily life activities.

 We support movement or physical activity as they enhance EF and self-regulation for daily life, and health.
 We believe that movement/physical activity can be used as a way to cope or deal with life stressors.

 Globally, one in seven 10-19-year-olds experiences a mental disorder, accounting for 13% of the global burden of disease in this age group

 Depression, anxiety and behavioral disorders are among the leading causes of illness and disability among adolescents